Erick435/YearUp-Learn-To-Code/README.md

 ### Week 3

 1. **Day 1 (4/22)** review & information = Reviewed about what we learned.
 Took an assessment for what we learned already (HTML, CSS, bootstrap).
-Started to learn the basics and fundamentals of critical thinking and programming knowledge (being specific with directions)
+Started to learn the basics and fundamentals of critical thinking and programming knowledge (being specific with directions).

 2. **Day 2 (4/23)** *Fundamentals of JavaScript* = Learning the basics/fundamentals of JavaScript such as variables, assignments,console logging.
+Worked on exercises to help us understand how to use JavaScript and created multiple files/folders for Workbook 2.
     ```
         var box1 = "Hello"
         var box2 = 21;